Weekly Getaway–Solo Ski Around Crater Lake

-As evening faded into night, I sat gazing across the crater to the civilized side, but no one could see me or hear me.
-Yet, I had perfect peace because my mind was stayed upon God, and Jesus was with me always as promised in Matthew 28:20.
-“Lo, I am with you alway, even unto the end of the world” (KJV).
+As the evening faded into night, I sat gazing across the crater to the civilized side, but no one could see me or hear me.
+Yet, I had perfect peace because my mind stayed upon God, and Jesus was with me always as promised in Matthew 28:20.
+“Lo, I am with you always, even unto the end of the world” (KJV).
 Both as the stars came out that night and as the sun came up the next morning, I read from God’s Word and prayed for people and various needs.

 Many, many times the wilderness has been God’s great incubator where solutions have percolated into my mind.
 Whispering pines, singing birds, and an ever-changing sky influence my selfish, impatient heart to wait upon God and to get in sync with His natural pace amid the things He made.
 He is the Giver of “every good gift and every perfect gift,” and with Him is “no variableness, neither shadow of turning” (James 1:17, KJV).
 This means He is always giving us gifts.
 He is like a heavenly transmitter continuously beaming waves of love.
 My job is to clear my mind’s antenna of static so that I can hear His message and receive His power.
 The quiet soul in the Creator’s quiet Creation is softened, inspired, and connected.

 The next day dawned as stunning as the day before.
 With sunglasses a must I set off into the brilliant morning light with the kick, glide, and swoosh of my skis.
 I still enjoy the step-step rhythm of regular backpacking, but the floaty smoothness of moving across the top of the snow has a soothing rhythm all its own.
-Moving across buried bushes with only taller trees protruding from the ten-foot snow pack gave the landscape a cleaner, more open appearance than in summer.
+Moving across buried bushes with only taller trees protruding from the ten-foot snowpack gave the landscape a cleaner, more open appearance than in summer.

-At midday I stopped to eat lunch on the meadow between Cloudcap Overlook and Mount Scott.
-The cumulus clouds billowed and towered in giant display, portending possible rain to the east.
+At midday, I stopped to eat lunch on the meadow between Cloudcap Overlook and Mount Scott.
+The cumulus clouds billowed and towered in the giant display, portending possible rain to the east.
 I was grateful to be on course to arrive back at my car near the headquarters by late afternoon.
 So far this trip around Crater Lake was nothing but an inspiring joy.

 An hour after lunch I began to understand the ranger’s caution that the 12 o’clock position was not really halfway around the lake.
-In the southeast quadrant the road takes a series of long switchbacks toward and then away from the rim.
+In the southeast quadrant, the road takes a series of long switchbacks toward and then away from the rim.
 As the crow flies the park headquarters stood about five miles away but more than a dozen miles by road.
 And those miles are the steepest of the entire circuit, climbing up to the rim then diving down and around ridges only to climb once again.

 Having passed the danger zone, the trail was discernible only by a series of arrows on trees.
 It was left to snowshoers to kick their own trail of upward steps.
-For the few skiers like me there was simply no relief as I carefully trudged upward on the nylon skins I had attached to the bottom of my skis.
-Taking them off was worse because of my legs postholing into the warm snow.
+For the few skiers like me, there was simply no relief as I carefully trudged upward on the nylon skins I had attached to the bottom of my skis.
+Taking them off was worse because of my legs post-holing into the warm snow.

-At this point another fact about gems began to make sense.
+At this point, another fact about gems began to make sense.
 The miner does not simply dig a perfect diamond or sapphire or any other jewel out of the ground.
 Raw ore is dug, nuggets are separated, then they are cut, ground, and polished to bring out their glory.
 On this earth observing simple beauty requires hard work.
-Around Crater Lake all the easy miles of the first three-quarters of the journey are offset by the steep miles of the last quarter.
+Around Crater Lake, all the easy miles of the first three-quarters of the journey are offset by the steep miles of the last quarter.
 While the lunchtime puffy clouds steadily formed a storm behind me, I worked up a serious sweat during my determined race to the finish before dark and before the storm caught me.